bnb-chain/greenfield-docs/src/guide/storage-provider/services/bsdb.md

     RedundancyType string `gorm:"redundancy_type"`
     // SourceType defines the source of the object.
     SourceType string `gorm:"source_type"`
-    // CheckSums defines the root hash of the pieces which stored in a SP Checksums pq.ByteaArray `gorm:"check_sums;type:text"`
+    // CheckSums defines the root hash of the pieces which stored in an SP Checksums pq.ByteaArray `gorm:"check_sums;type:text"`
     // SecondarySpAddresses defines the addresses of secondary_sps SecondarySpAddresses pq.StringArray `gorm:"secondary_sp_addresses;type:text"`